babblevoice/babble-drachtio-callmanager/README.md

 ## answer

 Answers the call (creates a dialog) and opens the required channel.
+Returns a promise.

-## channels
+## audio

-Provides an easy 'forEach' on all open channels for the call.
+Returns the audio channel.

-## hangup
+## hangup( cause )

 Ends the call (or cancels).